dinosaure/blogger/articles/lwt_pause.md

 ### Composability

 However, if we go back to our initial problem, we were talking about our opam-mirror unikernel.
-As you might expect, there is no MirageOS file system.
-So, in the case of opam-mirror, we use the ocaml-git memory implementation:
+As you might expect, there is no standalone MirageOS file system (and many of our unikernels don't need one).
+So, in the case of opam-mirror, we use the ocaml-git memory implementation: `Git_mem`.
-`Git_mem`.

 `Git_mem` is different in that Git objects are simply stored in a `Hashtbl`.
 There is no cooperation point when it comes to obtaining Git objects from this